Clinical trials and research: an HIV community guide (2023)

-A resource on how clinical trials work, why they are important, understanding the results and the role of the advocate in research.
+It covers how to understand the results and the roles of the advocate in research.

-- Trials are run properly
+- Studies are run properly.

-- We are able to monitor and follow early results
+- We are able to monitor and follow early results.

 Information about how we produced this guide and the importance of using language that is direct and easy to understand.